Dominican Republic's more humane prison model

 | SAN CRISTOBAL Dominican Republic

-SAN CRISTOBAL Dominican Republic Gone are the satellite dishes that once crowded the prison rooftop, feeding signals to flat-screen TVs in the private suites for which drug lords and other wealthy inmates used to pay upwards of $25,000 (14,845 pounds).
+SAN CRISTOBAL Dominican Republic Gone are the satellite dishes that once crowded the prison rooftop, feeding signals to flat-screen TVs in the private suites for which drug lords and other wealthy inmates used to pay upwards of $25,000.

 In their place classrooms are being constructed, creating more space for the prison to reach its goal of zero percent illiteracy and offer university-level courses.